Artificial intelligence fueling a rise of sextortion cases

 Traditional Financial Sextortion

-Often, male victims are baited into these scams on social media when a fictitious (usually female) account pretending to be romantically interested in them initiates conversation.
-Eventually the back and forth escalates to a request to exchange revealing or sexual images or videos.
+Often, male victims are baited into these scams on social media when a fictitious (usually female) account pretending to be romantically interested in them initiates a conversation.
+Eventually, the back and forth escalates to a request to exchange revealing or sexual images or videos.

 “After that exchange happens, what they thought was a female then tells them that they have recorded or saved the images, and if they don’t pay them a certain amount of money, they’ll send it out to their family or co-workers,” said Virginia Beach Police Detective Preston Vaughan.